ractivejs/ractivejs.github.io/docs/api/directives.md

 });
 ```

-Array data can also be bound to select lists with the `multiple` attribute via the non-standard `value` attribute.
+Array data can also be bound to select lists with the `multiple` attribute via the `value` directive.

 ```js
 Ractive({